 Not far behind, long-time Kenwood resident Connie van Loben Sels will be 99 years old on July 14, and we wish her a very Happy Birthday!
 Connie's family farmed land across from the Kenwood Fire Station, where St. Patrick's Church now stands.
 In fact, her parents donated the land to the church.
 Connie has a beautiful soprano voice and sang in the choir until a just few years ago.
 She's always been one of my inspirations for how to “use it and not lose it” as you get older.
 If you visit, watch out - you might find her out in the yard killing a rattlesnake!

 And Happy Birthday to my own mom, Jean Quenon, who turned 90 on June 27!
 We celebrated with Champagne and ice cream sundaes.
 Family who live in the Bay Area attended (six feet apart, sigh…), and those who live far away joined in via Zoom.

-That's all I have room for now.
-Thanks to everyone who sent in news for Village Chat.
-You can, too!
+That's all I have room for.
+Please send in your own news and photo for Village Chat.
+It's easy to do.
 Just email firstname.lastname@example.org, or call 833-5155 and chat me up! - AQP